jwinarske/rkboot/README.rst

 Board support
 =============

 levinboot is tested on the RockPro64 and the Pinebook Pro.
-From looking at the schematics, it should behave safely and sanely on the Rock Pi 4 too, but this hasn't been tested (testers welcome!).
+From looking at the schematics, it should behave safely and sanely on the Rock Pi 4 too (with the exception of PCIe power sequencing), but this hasn't been tested (testers welcome!).

 It makes the following assumptions about the board: